 A replica will never feel as authentic as the actual location.
 However, the magical world of Harry Potter wasn’t all created using the wonderous green screen!

-Filming locations around the UK are as grandeur as they looked in the films, and paying a visit to these places is an exciting Harry Potter experience and a historical one as well.
+Filming locations around the UK are as grand as they look in films, and visiting these places is an exciting Harry Potter experience and a historical one.

 The Reptile House at London Zoo